dadoonet/spring-elasticsearch/README.md

 From 6.0, the REST client implementation has been replaced by a High Level REST client.
 It now also supports [X-Pack](https://www.elastic.co/fr/products/x-pack) for official security.

+Starting from 7.0, only `_doc` as a document type is supported if you are not providing the mapping within index settings.

 ## Documentation

 * For 7.x elasticsearch versions, you are reading the latest documentation.